Public Key Cryptography will continue to liberate a global society

 If the software to protect our information is already available, what’s stopping everyone from using it to protect themselves?
 It’s not licence costs.
 What then?
 I’d say two things, (i) education on the risks of information loss and (ii) the convenience of using the tooling.

-If one could have all the benefits of increased privacy and protection by always having one’s data encrypted, with practically no downside to convenience, would one?
-I think everyone would.
+If one could have all the benefits of the increase in privacy and protection by always having one’s data encrypted, with practically no downside to convenience, would one?
+I think that in many cases one would.

 Encryption and Passwords

 As stated previously, data encrypted with modern high-quality encryption is essentially considered impenetrable for the foreseeable future.
 There will always be some residual risk though.
 Maybe in 50 years time there will be quantum computers and new techniques to derive private keys from public ones.
-Personally, I don’t believe there will be, but there is a risk which will in time be addressed by the adoption of cryptography algorithms resilient to quantum computing cryptanalysis.
+Personally, I don’t believe there will be, but there is a risk.

 When to Encrypt?